-Singapore is a country that you can visit during all the year.
-The driest months are from February to October, so I suggest the visit around those months.
-The temperature is warm all year round regardless of the season.
+Singapore is a country that you can visit throughout the year.
+The driest months are from February to October, so I suggest visiting around those months.
+The temperature is warm year-round regardless of the season.

-From most of the countries, no visa is required to travel to Singapore as a tourist.
-If you have a Spanish passport you only have to meet these requirements to enter the country:
+From most countries, traveling to Singapore as a tourist, a visa is not required.
+For most passport, you only have to meet these requirements to enter the country:

-- Have a passport that does not expire for the next 6 months.
+- Have a passport that does not expire within 6 months.

 - Airline ticket showing your subsequent departure from the country.

-- Certificate of vaccination of yellow fever in the cases I mention below.
+- Certificate of vaccination for yellow fever in the cases I will mention below.

-If you have been in a country with a yellow fever epidemic in the last 15 days prior to your entry into Singapore you will be required to have a certificate showing that you have been vaccinated.
+If you visited a country with yellow fever epidemic within 15 days prior to your entry into Singapore, you are required to show a certificate that you have been vaccinated.